michp-ai/ML-rapid-text-labeling/index.md

 1. https://github.com/Tak-Man/ML-rapid-text-labeling-app This is the web app itself
 2. https://github.com/Tak-Man/ML-rapid-text-labeling This repo is used to analyse the dataset selected for this project and evaluate the performance of the web-app in terms of speed and accuracy.

-The web app itself is intended to be available on a live url for users and readers to interact with and ideally to allow users to label their own corpus of text.
+The web app itself is intended to be available on a live website for users and readers to interact with and ideally to allow users to label their own corpus of text.

 _insert short demo video of the web app_